 Difficulty getting into or out of a car or truck

-Again, with our dog Rocket, she was notoriously active and would jump into the back of our SUV or through an open door.
-She won’t now, so this may be another area to keep an eye out for if you have gas-happy pups as we do.
+Again, our dog, Rocket, was notoriously active and would jump into the back of our SUV or through an open door.
+She won’t now, so this may be another area to watch if you have gas-happy pups as we do.

 Cranial cruciate ligament tear or rupture diagnosis

 Your vet will be able to tell a lot just by watching your dog walk or run.
 Gait analysis is an interesting study, and several methods can be used.
 The most common is simply via visual observation of the gait.
 Interesting information is available about canine gait analysis.

 Every vet is trained to recognize the symptoms of a torn CCL, and they can quickly perform what is called the “drawer test.”

 In almost all cases, this can be done without sedation or any visible signs of pain.
 In extreme cases, sedation may be required.

 To perform the test, the vet will hold the top of your dog’s leg still (the femur) while manipulating the bottom of the leg (tibia and fibula).

 The vet is looking to see if the lower portion of the leg can move forward while the femur is held in place, like a drawer closing.